arjperi/uvmTB/README.md

-# uvmTB
+# Bare Bone UVM TB
-Bare Bone test bench for an addsub hardware unit AddSub unit dut code is from : https://opencores.org/projects/fixed_point_arithmetic_parameterized
+Bare Bone test bench for an addsub hardware unit.

+AddSub unit dut code is from : https://opencores.org/projects/fixed_point_arithmetic_parameterized

 Makefile not provided, but this TB is fully functional with VCS.